awsdocs/amazon-ecs-developer-guide/doc_source/task-metadata-endpoint-v4.md

 A list of container metadata for each container associated with the task\.
 `DockerId`
 The Docker ID for the container\.
+When you use Fargate, the id is a 32\-digit hex followed by a 10 digit number\.
 `Name`
 The name of the container as specified in the task definition\.
 `DockerName`